Building a Wheelchair-Friendly Bathroom

 Don’t Forget About Bathroom Sink and Vanity Accessibility

 • Your sink needs to be mounted to the wall, and there shouldn’t be a cabinet underneath the sink.
-That goes for both people in wheelchairs or standing people because there is not enough knee space.
+That goes for both people in wheelchairs and standing people because there is not enough knee space.

-• If you are installing mirrors, make sure that you are mounting one a bit lower or having one that is extra-long so that every person can use it while in the bathroom.
+• If you are installing mirrors, make sure that you are mounting one a bit lower or having one that is extra long so that every person can use it while in the bathroom.

 • When you are picking out furniture for the bathroom, make sure you are picking things that are sturdy and can be used to grab on and maneuver about the bathroom.